I Don’t Have Luck. I Have Perseverance, Effort, and Sacrifice

 Confucius once said that those who move mountains started by moving small stones.
 Success in any sphere of our lives comes, effectively, from insistence.
 From that perseverance that we integrate into our being as another necessity.
 As someone who breathes, as someone who goes out walking every day wearing their own tennis shoes, dreaming of making it a few miles further.

-Anders Eriksson, the famous psychologist from the University of Florida, explains that people who achieve success or triumph do not have special cells in their body that makes them different from everyone else.
+Anders Ericsson, a famous psychologist from Florida State University, explains that people who achieve success or triumph do not have special cells in their body that make them different from everyone else.
 It is obvious that “we are not all good at everything.”
 However, there are people who know how to harmonize a series of basic dimensions that without a doubt allow them to achieve what they set out to do.

 These include proper management of their emotions, tenacity, perseverance, effort, and resistance to frustration.
 People who possess these characteristics also do not depend on external motivation.
 They know how to motivate themselves, they know what their limits are, and they take advantage of their abilities.